 - Joan Rosenhauer is the executive director of Jesuit Refugee Services, former vice president at Catholic Relief Services, and leader in efforts on faithful citizenship at the United States Conference of Catholic Bishops.

 - Peter Wehner is a senior fellow at the Ethics and Public Policy Center, an opinion writer for the New York Times who served in three Republican administrations, and the author of The Death of Politics: How to Heal Our Frayed Republic After Trump.

-John Carr, director of the Initiative on Catholic Social Thought and Public Life, will moderate the conversation.
-Kim Daniels, associate director of the Initiative on Catholic Social Thought and Public Life, will open the dialogue.
+John Carr, director of the Initiative on Catholic Social Thought and Public Life, moderated the conversation.
+Kim Daniels, associate director of the Initiative on Catholic Social Thought and Public Life, opened the dialogue.

 This Public Dialogue was part of the 2019 National Leadership Convening on Lay Leadership for a Wounded Church and Divided Nation.
 The Convening brought together 60 Catholic leaders from across the nation to explore how the principles of Catholic social thought can advance protection and accountability, faithful reform, renewed commitment to mission, and a principled contribution to the common good in a divided nation.
 The Public Dialogue and Convening were made possible by the Connelly Foundation and the GHR Foundation.